He’s 7 years old — and he’s YouTube’s highest earner of 2018

 The reality of how "big" Ryan has become in just a few years hasn’t fully hit the family, explained his parents, Shion and Loann, as they stopped with their pint-sized star to greet young fans during a recent visit to a Los Angeles-area Walmart.

-Ryan and his parents posted their first videos to YouTube when Ryan was three years old.
+Ryan and his parents posted their first videos to YouTube when Ryan was 3 years old.

 Ryan’s mom said she’d tried her hand at posting YouTube videos when she was in college.
 When she had Ryan, she said, she thought she’d try YouTube again, this time with her toddler son taking center stage.
 The results were overwhelming.